jeromeetienne/learningthreejs.com-backup/source/_posts/2012-01-17-dom-events-in-3d-space.markdown

 an interface which mimic dom events, something closer to the usual web developper.

-It is a nice api. clean, short, object oriented and feel usual to web developpers.
+It is a nice api. clean, short, object oriented and feels familiar to web developpers.
 A little hichup tho, it modifies THREE.Object3D class.
 It is a global class, so it may be legitimatly considered unclean by some people.
 If this bother you, simply do ```THREEx.DomEvent.noConflict()``` and use the